learn-co-curriculum/bash-navigation-osx/README.md

 ### What's a Command Line Prompt

-Our Command Line prompt, and maybe yours if you configured you environment through Learn, is represented by:
+Our Command Line prompt, and maybe yours if you configured your environment through Learn, is represented by:

 ```
 [16:19:43] ~